heatsynclabs/members_api/README.md

 [Inbucket](https://inbucket.org) is running on http://localhost:10001 by default in dev mode so that you can receive emails without actually sending anything.

+### Development

+As you make file changes, you may need to restart Docker to get the webserver to detect those changes.

 ## Database

 Under Docker, a single container runs two databases; `members_api_db_development` and `members_api_db_test`.